 Many people recover well from ankle and foot injuries caused by a fall.
 But those injuries may also cause problems later in life – arthritis, pain from scar tissue, or decreased mobility, for example.
 Treatment and recovery can also be a financial burden; even with health insurance, your out-of-pocket expenses for diagnostic tests, surgery, and physical therapy can be difficult to manage.

 Homeowners and business owners should remove ice and snow from the areas under their care.
 Once snow has stopped falling, a Philadelphia city ordinance requires the “owner, agent and tenants of any building or premises” to clear a 36-inch wide path on sidewalks, within six hours.
 Of course, not all people heed that law.
 And when they don’t, other people may be at higher risk of slipping and falling.

-If you have any questions about this topic or believe that someone else is responsible for your slip-and-fall injury, the attorneys at Wapner Newman can help.
+If you have any questions about this topic or believe that someone else is responsible for your injury, contact the slip-and-fall injury attorneys at Wapner Newman.